 A Thread Border Router minimally supports the following functions:

-- End-to-end IP connectivity via routing between Thread devices and other external IP networks
+- Bidirectional IP connectivity between Thread and Wi-Fi/Ethernet networks.

 The quickest way to get started with OTBR is to try the Docker version.
-Run OTBR in a Docker container on any Linux-based system or a Raspberry Pi 3B, using either a physical or simulated RCP.
+Run OTBR in a Docker container on any Linux-based system or a Raspberry Pi 3B or newer, using either a physical or simulated RCP.

 See the Docker Support Overview for more information.